MissingKings1/CSC-317-practise-project---Forum-project/README.md

 # Build/Run Instructions
-Not working yet.

 ## Build Instructions
 1. cd to the path direction or use software like visual studio code to open the file
 2. use commend

+      npm install

+   and commend

-      npm install and npm run buliddb
+      npm run buliddb

 ## Run Instructions
 1. cd to the path direction or use software like visual studio code to open the file
+2. use commend

+      npm start

-2. use commend npm start and use your browser to access http://localhost:3000/
+3. use your browser to access http://localhost:3000/